 It is likely that this George Masters was “our” George’s father, who died in 1707.
 He was listed in the rate books at the fourth property from the south west end of Strand on the Green in the 1680s, with his father at London Stile from the 1670s.
 The parish rate books show “our” George signing his name as a vestry member in 1719.
 He took on his father’s property with the garden ground at Strand on the Green still valued at £24, while his brother Richard was listed 30th from the south west with a house worth £3.
 Their cousin, Thomas Masters, was at Little Sutton, with property worth £25, where another plot worth £30 was held by Masters and West.
 Given the huge difference in valuation, it is possible that Richard is rated only for a house and might have worked with George on the family gardens.

-When Luke Wetten, the royal confectioner, acquired London Style House and 6 acres of orchard and gardens in 1772 and a further 4.5 acres of adjoining land in 1774, both properties were said to have been “heretofore occupied” by George Masters.
+When Luke Wetten, the royal confectioner, acquired a house nearby with 6 acres of orchard and gardens in 1772, and a further 4.5 acres of adjoining land in 1774, both properties were said to have been “heretofore occupied” by George Masters.
 His relationship to “our” George is not yet clear.
 The court rolls record that the same property was let to Mr Zoffany, the artist, during 1764-1772.
+This was probably the adjoining Sydney House rather than London Stile House, but a Masters clearly worked most of the garden ground there.

 - Brentford Gardeners